codemensch/saas_rails_project/README.md

 Welcome!

-DevMatch is a mock soial media site built on the rails framework.
+DevMatch is a mock social media site built on the rails framework.

 Functionality includes account creation ("paid" and "free"), profile editing and avatar upload, credit card processing through Stripe.